LaureniDTech/iDTech_JavaScript_Bootcamp/README.md

 # JavaScript Bootcamp
 Hello, this is my portfolio for JavaScript Online Teen Academies!
 It is currently July now!
+This is the 3rd block of the day.